-Best-of-breed vs Integrated Systems: Which is Right For Your Company?
+Best of Breed Software vs Best in Suite: Which is Right For Your Company?

 Fully integrated insurance suite vs best of breed

-When insurance carriers start on the path to deciding on a new solution, invariably the debate begins on whether to go for best-of-breed software or an integrated do-everything solution.
+When insurance carriers start on the path to deciding on a new solution, invariably the debate begins on whether to go for a best of breed software or an integrated do-everything solution also known as the best of suite

-In case you aren’t clear about the two; a best-of-breed system combines components from different vendors, each focusing on a separate functional area.
-An integrated system provides many applications encompassing core functions.
-It has a common database and also provides a consistent interface since it comes from the same vendor.
+In case you aren’t clear about the two: a best of breed system combines components that each focus on a separate functional area.
+A best of suite system provides many applications encompassing different functions, a common database, and also provides a consistent interface since it comes from the same vendor.

 So which is the better solution?
-There is no right answer to that.
+There is no right answer to that in the best of breed vs best of suite debate.
 It depends on your organization’s needs.
 It is comparable to whether your company prefers an open floor plan or a more structured layout with cubicles.
 Both are popular but companies choose to go for one over the other based on what works best for them.

-• Easier to implement and update: A stand-alone software solution addresses a specific core function, which in-and-of-itself may be quick to implement.
+• Easier to implement and update: A stand-alone software solution addresses a specific core function, which in of itself may be quick to implement.
 System updates to that product, such as security patches or adding additional features can usually be rolled out with minimal effect on other systems unless the new features affect the other core systems requiring coordination of these changes.

-• Best-of-breed expertise: Since these solutions are unique, the software will have experts with vast experience in that specific solution.
-This translates to rapid innovation that uses the latest technology.
-By distributing responsibility to different providers, it can also lower the risk of vendors going out of business for any reason and the consequent lack of development support.
+Distributing responsibility to different providers can also lower the risk of vendors going out of business for any reason and the consequent lack of development support.

 • Increases complexity: Insurance carriers may have to deal with multiple systems, multiple databases, and multiple vendors.
 Multiple solutions will also require managing multiple license agreements and more time spent managing different relationships with different providers

-• Integration challenges: To ensure compatibility and communication between different best-of-breed modules will require middleware and patches to ‘translate’ information between disparate systems.
+• Integration challenges: To ensure compatibility and communication between different best in breed modules will require middleware and patches to ‘translate’ information between disparate systems.
 This is one of the downsides of best-of-breed vs integrated systems.
-The ability to share data across systems with ease should be evaluated when deciding on integrating a best-of-breed solution.
+The ability to share data across systems with ease should be evaluated when deciding on integrating a best in breed solution.

 Also Read: Technology is at its best when it is invisible

 As insurance systems become more complex with the need for digital transformation, the all-for-one ERP suites might no longer be the answer.
-Integrated systems, though, have evolved and today will handle all core functionality while still providing flexibility to easily integrate with any third-party solutions
+Integrated system solutions for insurance have evolved and today will handle all core functionality while still providing flexibility to easily integrate with any third-party solutions

-• Risk exposure is less: An integrated software suite acts like an umbrella bringing together all functions related to the insurance domain.
-This has the additional benefits of making data management much easier since it is centralized. and the database is not siloed, it gives real-time visibility and enables AI and automation more easily.
+Risk exposure is less.
+An integrated software suite acts like an umbrella bringing together all functions related to the insurance domain.
+This has the additional benefit of making data management much easier since it is centralized. since the database is not siloed, it gives real-time visibility and enables AI and automation more easily.

-• Slightly longer implementation time: An end-to-end integrated insurance software can take upwards of 18 months, depending on the complexity of the modules.
-Many of the integrated solutions can also cost upwards of a million dollars make it cost-inefficient for smaller companies.
-Though this is not always true.
+Integrated insurance software contains multiple modules so implementation time can take upwards of 18 months depending on the complexity of the modules.
+Many of the integrated solutions can also cost upwards of a million dollars making it costly for smaller companies.

 Solutions like SimpleINSPIRE’ Insurance Application Suite is both feature-rich, integrates with new age disruptive technologies, and takes less than a year to implement while costing is in 6 figures